NeuwenWolf/fullstack-nanodegree-vm/vagrant/catalog/README.txt

+KEY NOTES:

+Web app runs on port 8080

 BUGS:
-When entering item names etc and unique constraint fails, it does not fail gracefully and the app needs to be rebooted.
+When entering item names etc. and unique constraint fails, it does not fail gracefully and the app needs to be rebooted.
-Add error handling for this.
+Could add error handling for this.

 TO USE: